-Fig. 1.-Switchboard, Wall, Junction and Local, $\frac{2+4}{10}$
+Fig. 1.-Switchboard, Wall, Junction and Local, $\frac{2+4}{10}$.

 C.B.S.
-EXCHANGES-NON-MULTIPLE TYPE.
+EXCHANGES-NON-MULTIPLE TYPE

-GENERAL PRINCIPLE.
+GENERAL PRINCIPLE

 The No. 1 Common Battery Signalling or "C.B.S.
 No. 1" system is designed to afford all the operating facilities of the Common Battery system in so far as signalling is concerned, but makes use of local batteries at the subscribers' stations to furnish current for the transmitters.
 The basis of C.B.S.
 No. 1 Signalling is "loop" call and "earth" clear.
 When a subscriber removes his receiver from the switchhook to originate or answer a call, the 60° receiver and the 25° secondary winding of the induction coil are bridged across the line in series, thus constituting the "calling loop."
 When the receiver is replaced on the switchhook, this loop is removed and the 250 magneto bell is connected between the A line and earth.
-The earthed connection operates the clearing signal at the exchange. exchange calls the subscriber by applying an earthed ringing current to the A line which rings the earthed bell in the subscriber's telephone.
+The earthed connection operates the clearing signal at the exchange.
+The exchange calls the subscriber by applying an earthed ringing current to the A line which rings the earthed bell in the subscriber's telephone.
 As C.B.S. working is restricted to moderate sized systems the exchange equipment is designed on economic lines, simplicity of circuit arrangements and apparatus being one of the main considerations.

 It is usual to limit the use of non-multiple switchboards to exchanges where not more than two operators' positions are required.
+The C.B.S.
+No. 1 system is now obsolescent and is substituted by the C.B.S.
+No. 2 and 3 systems.